-8.4 The scope of a "DummyReference" appearing in a "ParameterList" is the "ParameterList" itself, together with "::=". the "ParameterizedAssignment" which follows the case that part of In of а "ParameterizedEncodingObjectAssignment", the scope extends to the "DefinedOrBuiltinEncodingClass" which precedes the "::=".
+8.4 The scope of a "DummyReference" appearing in a "ParameterList" is the "ParameterList" itself, together with that part of the "ParameterizedAssignment" which follows the "::=".
+In case of a "ParameterizedEncodingObjectAssignment", the scope extends to the "DefinedOrBuiltinEncodingClass" which precedes the "::=".
 The "DummyReference" hides any other "Reference" with the same name in that scope.

 NOTE - The special case for "ParameterizedEncodingObjectAssignment" is intended to be used in common with renames clauses (see D.3.3.3).
-It allows to write an assignment such as the following in which the dummy parameter "#Any-Class" of the encoding object "new-component-encoding" is used as an actual parameter for the encoding class "#New-component": new-component-encoding {< #Any-class >} #New-component {< #Any-class >} ::= { -- encoding object definition -- }
+It allows to write an assignment such as the following in which the dummy parameter "#Any-Class" of the encoding object "new-component-encoding" is used as an actual parameter for the encoding class "#New-component":

+'''

+new-component-encoding {< #Any-class >} #New-component {< #Any-class >} ::=

+{ -- encoding object definition -- }

+'''